Cornerstone-OnDemand/modelkit-imdb/README.md

 <img src=".github/resources/swagger.gif" alt="modelkit swagger" style="margin: 20px">

-You can also `POST` your request on the endpoint of your choice:
+Of course, you can also `POST` your request on the endpoint of your choice:

 ```bash
 curl -X 'POST' \